PART I: PUNTIFICATORS

 - The "Kenny Cloggins" Rule of Forced Rhymes: You can't get away with just substituting the first letter (or adding a letter to the beginning) of the word that you’re purporting to pun on (for example, the category is shoes and you say "My favorite musician is Kenny CLOGgins").

-- The "Reese's" Rule: Watch the derivatives, abbreviations and acronyms.
+- The "Reese's" Rule: Watch the derivatives, acronyms and abbreviations.
 Examples - once "Reese's Pieces" has been used, "Reese's" is out.
 Once "HR" has been used, "Human Resources" is out.
 Once "happy" has been used, "happiness" is out.

 *Disclaimer: Judging puns is a very silly idea.